 The Perfect Eastern Oregon Road Trip Itinerary To Stoke Your Desert-Loving Spirit

 Start off your Eastern Oregon road trip in Bend.
 This will allow you to get all the road trip essentials you will need for your journey.
 (Don’t forget to put together your roadside emergency tool kit too!)The city has everything from grocery stores to REI (for any last-minute gear purchases!), and even epic campervan rentals and local hikes!

 Spend some time exploring Bend before you head off on your trip.
-A great side trip to take in Bend would be the trail to Tumalo Falls.
+A great day trip from Bend would be the trail to Tumalo Falls.
 This 2.4-mile out and back trail is an easy, low elevation trail to one of Oregon’s best waterfalls.
 Snap a few pics of this 98-foot beauty to kick off your Eastern Oregon road trip!